hycst/cst8915project/README.md

 Automatic Docker image build and push
 Scalable and modular design

- ### Deployment Note (IMPORTANT)
+ ### Deployment Note

-The original plan was to deploy this application to Azure Kubernetes Service (AKS).
-However, due to Azure subscription quota limitations, a Kubernetes cluster could not be provisioned.
+My original plan was to deploy this application to Azure Kubernetes Service (AKS).
+However, due to the Azure subscription quota limitations, a Kubernetes cluster could not be provisioned.
+I had to raise a helpdesk ticket for the problem.

 - As a result, the application is deployed to a local Kubernetes cluster.